Discernment Counseling

 A better understanding of how you got here, and what might come next

-Support in choosing one of three paths:
+Support in choosing one of three paths: Stay, Go, or 6 months to work on it.

 No matter what you choose, you’ll leave with deeper insight—about your relationship, your partner, and yourself.